saadkhan29/project-4/README.md

 ### Necessary Deliverables

-Projects are due **Thursday, 06th Feb, 2020 at 9am**!
+Projects are due on **Thursday, 06th Feb, 2020 at 9am**!

-Projects will be submitted by Google Sheet
+Projects will be submitted by [Google Sheet](https://docs.google.com/spreadsheets/d/12EZArlpebL0RunXoHibb1jruWvtWFLldOxFSR3hCkNE/edit#gid=602793254)
 - a link to your deployed application
 - a link to your github repository